huugof/quuote/assets/fonts/README.md

 # Fonts

 The renderer ships with Atkinson Hyperlegible (Regular/Bold) stored locally for deterministic builds.
-Replace these files if you prefer different typography and adjust `build/render.mjs` accordingly.
+Replace these files if you prefer different typography and update `src/render/fonts.ts` to load the new assets.